 Apples are interesting in that they like to have a little bit of moisture nearby so they don’t dessicate, but they don’t want constant moisture.
 It’s a good idea to keep a moist towel near your apples for some ambient humidity, but not on the apples.
 You don’t want the apples themselves to be wet.

 If you are storing apples outside the refrigerator, wrap each apple individually in newspaper.
 The newspaper will help protect the other apples if one does spoil.
+A damp paper towel is also appropriate.

 Once you’ve wrapped up your apples, place them in a box.
 You don’t want the weight of the top apples to bruise the bottom layers, so I personally try not to stack up more than two layers.
 I like to place a sheet of cardboard between my layers to add a little extra padding (especially if I have a leftover sheet of indented cardboard from peach season), but that’s not required.